jschirme/Bernoulli-Estimation/README.md

 # INTRODUCTION

-These are the data and anaysis files used in my master's thesis (https://uwspace.uwaterloo.ca/items/28dffc4a-4a74-4772-92a0-9e0a5fd059e0), and for a manuscript submitted to PBR.
+These are the data and anaysis files used in my master's thesis (https://uwspace.uwaterloo.ca/items/28dffc4a-4a74-4772-92a0-9e0a5fd059e0), and for a manuscript submitted to Psychonomic Bulletin and Review (PBR).

+## NOTE TO REVIEWERS:
+- this is the draft of the repository as we have it, the organization may be subject to some change but the content will remain.

+## ORGANIZATION
-The raw manuscript (PBR_manuscript.Rnw) is provided as an Rnw or Sweave file that can be recompiled into a LaTeX file or a pdf file.
+- The raw manuscript (PBR_manuscript.Rnw) is provided as an Rnw or Sweave file that can be recompiled into a LaTeX file or a pdf file.
-This raw manuscript contains the main text for the manuscript as well as embedded codeblocks for all the computed analyses in R.
+  - This raw manuscript contains the main text for the manuscript as well as embedded codeblocks for all the computed analyses in R.
-Supplementary material (such as plots) is provided in the Folder 'Supplementary' The main analyses in R are below and numbered (1a, 1b and 2). they are arranged in order of presentation in the manuscript.
+- Supplementary material (such as plots) is provided in the Folder 'Supplementary'
+- The main analyses in R are below and numbered (1a, 1b and 2).
+  - They are arranged in order of presentation in the manuscript.
 They rely on additional code provided in the subdirectory 'supporting'.

 # ANALYSES